logins/logins.github.io/programming/_posts/2020-12-31-RenderThreadJobification.md

 1. Release the acquired lock.
 2. Put the thread to sleep up until the condition on the wait gets satisfied.

+>Note: the condition on the condition variable is totally optional.
+It will make the thread to loop until the condition is satisfied, but we can use the condition variable without it!

 Then the second thread will load the data, and acquire the lock.
 When it succeeds, it will set the variable for the condition (in this case isDataLoaded) to true, and finally calls `notify_one` on the condition variable.
 This last action has the following effects
 1. Wakes up a single thread waiting on the condition variable.
+2. The woken up thread will attempt to re-acquire the lock and continue execution from where it was waiting.

 >Note: the notify will Not release the lock!
 We need to manually release it or we need to wait for that lock to release itself (e.g. going out of scope)!

 Calling the [function notify\_one()](http://www.cplusplus.com/reference/condition_variable/condition_variable/notify_one/) on the condition variable will signal a single thread waiting for such condition, while calling [notify\_all()](https://en.cppreference.com/w/cpp/thread/condition_variable/notify_all) will notify all of them.
+It is important to note than when calling notify, if the woken up thread will find the condition to not be satisfied, it will turn back to sleep.

 ### Platform Specific Tools

-The operative system can also give a number of functionalities for multithreading which can get closer to hardware.\\
+The operative system can also give a number of functionalities for multithreading which can get closer to hardware.
-I will just briefly mention the \&lt;Windows.h\&gt; library, that among other things, it allows to state a thread (but also an entire process) **Affinity Mask** , to decide what physical core will execute each of our threads.\\
+I will just briefly mention the \&lt;Windows.h\&gt; library, that among other things, it allows to state a thread (but also an entire process) **Affinity Mask** , to decide what physical core will execute each of our threads.
 The following code assigns one thread per core (credit to [this stackoverflow thread](https://stackoverflow.com/questions/56486588/setting-thread-affinity-of-stdthreads)):
 ```cpp
 std::vector<std::thread> threads;